vectra-ai-research/Halberd/README.md

 `Attack` allows users to view and execute attack techniques.
 Select an attack surface from the attack tab to view available tactics & attack modules.

-> Example - To get started with EntraID testing, navigate to `Attack` -> `EntraID` -> `Initial Access` -> `EntraID Delegated Access`.
-Enter the required config and hit `Execute Technique`.
-Once done, navigate back to `Access` to view details of your access.
+> Example : To start testing EntraID, navigate to `Attack` -> `EntraID` -> `Initial Access` -> `EntraID Delegated Access`.
+Enter the required details and hit `Execute Technique`.
+Navigate back to `Access` to view details of your established access.

 `Attack Trace` displays trace of all executed attack techniques and allows users to download a report.

-`Entity Map` executes sequence of automatic recon and generates an interactive graph of target entity's access & privilege in Entra ID environment.
+`Entity Map` automatically executes sequence of reconnaissance in the environment and generates an interactive graph of access & privilege in the cloud environment.

-Attack modules require varying access & privileges for successful execution.
+Note: Attack modules require varying access & privileges for successful execution.
 Start by establishing relevant access using `Initial Access` tactic under each attack surface to continue testing with other attack modules.

 Checkout [usage](https://github.com/vectra-ai-research/Halberd/wiki/Usage) for more information on testing with Halberd.